SebGSX/Machine-Learning-Sample/README.md

    [Calculus for Machine Learning and Data Science](https://www.coursera.org/learn/machine-learning-calculus?specialization=mathematics-for-machine-learning-and-data-science) course within the
    [Mathematics for Machine Learning and Data Science Specialization](https://www.coursera.org/specializations/mathematics-for-machine-learning-and-data-science).
+2. The Kaggle team for the competition datasets.
-2. The user "[devzohaib](https://www.kaggle.com/devzohaib)" on Kaggle for providing the TV Marketing dataset.
+3. The user "[devzohaib](https://www.kaggle.com/devzohaib)" on Kaggle for providing the TV Marketing dataset.

 ## References